 - Always keep the battery charged.
 Storing a discharged battery can cause permanent battery damage. - To charge a sealed-type (MF) battery, a special (constant-voltage) battery charger is required.
 Using a conventional battery charger will damage the battery.
 If you do not have access to a sealed-type (MF) battery charger, have a Yamaha dealer charge your battery.

 Replacing the fuses

-The main fuse and the electronic fuel injection fuse are located under the rider seat.
+The main fuse and fuse box 1 are located under the rider seat.
 (See page 3-18.)